TheKikGen/MPCLiveXplore-libs/README.md

 ### TKGL_ANYCTRL  TKGL_ANYCTRL_LT

-This "low-level" library allows you to set up any controller as a control surface to drive the MPC standalone application.
+These 2 "low-level" libraries allows you to set up any controller as a control surface to drive the MPC standalone application.

 NB: you need ssh access to your MPC.